ad-freiburg/completesearch/README.md

 ## Quickstart

-We now show how this Docker setup can be used to install an instance of CompleteSearch using DBLP as the document collection.
+This Quickstart shows how the Docker setup can be used to install an instance of CompleteSearch using DBLP as the document collection.
-The information given are not specific to DBLP and can be also used, in principle, to install other CompleteSearch instances based on other document collections (e.g., Wikipedia or the [Vorlesungsverzeichnis of the University of Freiburg](http://vvz.tf.uni-freiburg.de/)).
+The information given below are not specific to DBLP and can be also used, in principle, to install other CompleteSearch instances based on other document collections (e.g., Wikipedia or the [Vorlesungsverzeichnis of the University of Freiburg](http://vvz.tf.uni-freiburg.de/)).

 ### 1. Checkout
 Checkout the repository